Investigating ECG Diagnosis with Ambiguous Labels using Partial Label Learning: Experiments

 \subsection{Implementation and Evaluation Details}

 All baseline models are implemented within a unified framework to ensure fair and consistent comparison.
 We adopt a 1D ResNet18 as the shared backbone architecture for all PLL methods, composed of four stages with two bottleneck blocks each.
 Each bottleneck block contains three convolutional layers: a 1×1 convolution for channel reduction, a 3×3 convolution (stride 1 for the first stage and 2 for the remaining stages) with padding 1, and a final 1×1 convolution to restore channels.
 Batch normalization and ReLU activation follow each convolutional layer, except the last, where ReLU is applied after residual addition.
 The final feature map is reduced via adaptive average pooling to a single value per channel and passed through a fully connected layer to produce the outputs.
-Training is conducted using a batch size of 32, a learning rate of 0.001, and the RMSprop \cite{} optimizer with default momentum settings over 20 epochs.
+Training is conducted using a batch size of 32 for PTB-XL and Chapman, and 22 for CODE Test, aligned with the dataset's split size to maximize sample utilization per epoch, a learning rate of 0.001, and the RMSprop optimizer with default momentum settings over 20 epochs.
 Each method follows its original network and parameter configuration as closely as possible.
 All experiments are conducted in PyTorch on an NVIDIA RTX 2080 GPU.

-To evaluate performance under partial supervision, we adopt micro-F1 and AUROC as widely used metrics in ECG classification \cite{}.
-The results are reported on a clean held-out test set, while training is performed on versions of the training set augmented with varying levels of label ambiguity introduced by the six candidate label generation strategies described in Section~\ref{sec:ambiguityGeneration}.
+To evaluate performance under partial supervision, we adopt micro-F1 and AUROC as widely used metrics in ECG classification \cite{Zhang2025a}.
+For all datasets, we use an 80/20 train-test split, with 80\% of samples used for training and 20\% held out for testing.
+The results for synthetic ambiguity generation on PTB-XL and Chapman dataset are reported on a clean held-out test set, while training is performed on versions of the training set augmented with varying levels of label ambiguity introduced by the six candidate label generation strategies described in Section~\ref{sec:ambiguityGeneration}.
 We repeat each experiment across three random seeds, and report the mean and standard deviation of both metrics to assess robustness.
 The full code will be made publicly available upon publication.

 For the PTB-XL dataset, we apply all candidate label generation strategies described in Section~\ref{sec:ambiguityGeneration}.
 For the \textit{Class-Level} \textit{Treatment-Driven} strategy, we adopt label definitions from the PhysioNet 2020 Challenge \cite{Alday2020} to leverage clinically curated inter-class dependency weights, enabling a more realistic modeling of diagnostic ambiguity.
 For the \textit{Cardiologist-Driven} strategies, we use the diagnostic features provided for PTB-XL in \cite{Strodthoff2023}.
 In contrast, for the Chapman dataset (PhysioNet 2020 version), the available label schema supports only a subset of ambiguity strategies.
 Specifically, we generate candidate labels using the \textit{Treatment-Driven}, \textit{Random}, and \textit{Model-Driven} ambiguity strategies, while other variants that rely on explicit hierarchical taxonomies or cardiologist crafted features are not applicable to this dataset.